kristinbranson/notes/LargeNotLanguageModelNotes.md

 As in GATO (this work precedes GATO), states, actions, and reward for a given time point are flattened into subsequences:
 $$\tau = (...,s_t^1,...,s_t^N,a_t^1,a_t^M,r_t,...)$$
 States, actions, and rewards are continuous, and they try both uniform and quantile-based strategies for binning the data.
-Each output is discretized into $V$ bins, and tokens for different types of outputs are different, so the total vocabulary size is
+Each output is discretized into $V$ bins (in the code, the default number of bins is 100), and tokens are shared between different output types, which can only be distinguished based on the positional encoding.
+Looking at the code, it looks like the positional encoding is learned.
+According to the code, there is a different weight for action, reward, and value outputs (not sure what values are).
+It doesn't look like they ignore observations in the loss function.

+During inference, they use beam search to produce a sequence.
+At each time $t$ they choose the $B$ subsequences that